This document discusses and details solutions for the security requirements of the Apertis system.

 Security between applications

-The Apertis platform provides for installation of application bundles, which may come from the platform developer or third parties.
-These are described in the Applications design document.
+The Apertis platform provides for installation of Flatpak application bundles, which may come from the platform developer or third parties.
+These are described in the Application Framework design document.

-Our model is that there is a trust boundary between these application bundles, providing confidentiality, integrity and availability.
-In other words, an application bundle should not normally be able to read data stored by another application bundle, alter or delete data stored by the other application bundle, or interfere with the operation of the other application bundle.
-As a necessary prerequisite for those properties, processes from an application bundle must not be able to gain the effective privileges of processes or programs from another application bundle (privilege escalation).
+Our model is that there is a trust boundary between these applications, providing confidentiality, integrity and availability.
+In other words, a Flatpak application bundle should not normally be able to read data stored by another application bundle, alter or delete data stored by the other application bundle, or interfere with the operation of the other application bundle.
+As a necessary prerequisite for those properties, processes from an application must not be able to gain the effective privileges of processes or programs from another application (privilege escalation).

-In addition to the application bundles, the Apertis platform (defined in the Applications design document, and including libraries, system services, and any user-level services that are independent of application bundles) has higher privilege than any particular application bundle.
+In addition to the application bundles, the Apertis platform (defined services, and any user-level services that are independent of in the Applications design document, and including libraries, system applications) has higher privilege than any particular Flatpak application.
 Similarly, an application bundle should not in general be able to read, alter or delete non-application data stored by the platform, except for where the application bundle has been granted permission to do so, such as a navigation application reading location data (a “least-privilege” approach); and the application bundle must not be able to gain the effective privileges of processes or programs from the platform.

 The threat model here is to assume that a user installs a malicious application, or an application that has a security flaw leading to an attacker being able to gain control over it.
 The attacker is presumed to be able to execute arbitrary code in the context of the application.